Nataša Bekvalac: Career

 At 17 years of age, Bekvalac made her professional debut at the 1998 Beogradsko proleće festival with the song "Mojoj ljubavi".
 Her first album, titled Ne brini, was released in 2001 under City Records.
 The song "Laži me" was presented a year prior at the pop music festival Sunčane Skale in Herceg Novi.
 Ne brini was followed by Ništa lično (2002) and Stereo ljubav (2004), which included stand-out hits like "Mali signali", "Nikotin" and "Ponovo".

 In November 2010, Bekvalac released Ne valjam.
 Between 2011 and 2014, she released a series of singles, including "Gospodine" (2011) with Emina Jahović, "Pozitivna" (2012), "Kraljica novih ljubavi" (2013) and "Mogu da prođem" (2014).
 Bekvalac performed alongside other artists like Ceca and Kiki Lesendrić at the 2014 New Year's Eve concert in front of the House of the National Assembly.
 Her fifth album, Original, was released in June 2016.
 It was preceded by the singles "Original" and "Pseto" a year before.
 In 2016, Bekvalac also made her theater debut, starring as Queen Draga Mašin in the musical Tajna Crne ruke.
 In 2018, she was a judge on the fifth season of the children's music competition Pinkove Zvezdice.
 Later in November, Bekvalac collaborated with Coby on the single "Mala plava".
 It was followed by "Neprijatelj", featuring Magla Band in December.

 On the Valentine's Day 2020, she held her first solo concert in the Belgrade Arena, entitled S.O.S. za ljubav (S.O.S. for Love).
 In June 2020, Bekvalac performed a live stream concert via Serbian streaming service YouBox, which attracted close to 100,000 viewers.
 During the live show she was joined by her childhood musical influence, Bebi Dol.
-On 5 June 2021, Bekvalac performed a medley of Jelena Rozga's songs "Bižuterija", "Ginem" and "Dani su bez broja" at the 2021 MAC Awards show.
-She later sat down for an interview at the show together with the other artist where she discussed her music and private life.
 Bekvalac paired up with Rasta for the single "Iz daleka" in July 2021.
-In September 2022, she embarked on a six-date American solo tour, performing mainly for Serbian diaspora.
+In September 2022, she embarked on an American tour, where she had six shows performing mainly for Serbian diaspora.
 Bekvalac joined the judging panel of the music competition IDJ Show for its second season in September 2023.

+On 14 October 2025, Bekvalac released her album Mama (Mom) under IDJTunes.
+It served as a reflection on her love life and family.
+The last track on the album, titled "Izlečena", is believed to be the last song written by late Marina Tucaković.